-Following on from the cult status of its predecessors, the VW T5 has grown immensely in popularity since it’s launch in 2003.
+Following on from the cult status of its earlier models, the VW T5 has grown immensely in popularity since it’s launch in 2003.
 It’s now the model you come across most often cruising around the UK and beyond.
 In 2015 though, Volkswagen built on the success of the VW T5 and launched the VW T6, which is proving to be a favourable option for conversion too.

 From the outside, the two look very similar, which often leaves people confused about what the difference is.

 Given our experience and expertise with these vehicles, we often get asked this question, so here’s our take on the VW T5 vs VW T6 debate.

 One of the biggest differences between the VW T5 and VW T6 is the engine.
 Since September 2015, all new vehicles must meet EU emissions standards.
 As it’s the newer model, the T6 has a registered Euro 6 engine, which emits fewer pollutants into the environment.
 The VW T6 engine uses AdBlue® urea solution to convert nitrogen oxide into nitrogen and water.
 It also recirculates exhaust gases to reduce nitrogen oxide and has a Diesel Particle Filter to capture soot.

 These emission control systems don’t come at the expense of engine power though.
 The VW T6 is still available with a 2.0-litre TDI turbo diesel engine.

 VW Transporter Fuel Economy